Lexus IS saloon - MPG, running costs & CO2 (2013-2020)

 Although Lexus is the luxury division of mainstream manufacturer Toyota, it doesn’t offer its parent company’s five-year/100,000-mile warranty.
 Instead, the IS will be covered for three years or 60,000 miles - although the hybrid components and battery of the IS 300h are covered for five-years or 100,000 miles.
 You also get a three-year paintwork and surface rust warranty and a 12-year anti-corrosion warranty for the bodywork.

 The Lexus IS needs to visit the dealer once a year or every 15,000 miles – whichever comes first.
-Services alternate between intermediate and and full, with intermediate costing £250 and full costing £450.
+Services alternate between intermediate and full, with intermediate costing around £250 and full costing around £450.
 At 60,000 miles a ‘Full+60’ check is required, costing £650 and involving the replacement of some wear-and-tear items,’ while if you still have your IS at 100,000-mile mark, it will need a ‘Full+100’ service, which costs £600.